SamBailey6194/ultimate_battleships/README.md

 3. Confirm we wanted to connect GitHub
 4. Then search for the ultimate_battleships repository and connected it
 5. Then in Manual deploy, select the main branch and click Deploy Branch, this should then deploy the app

-Please note that you can choose to manually deploy the branch you want from the repository

 ## Cloning